Remote Host Setup

 DOZZLE_REMOTE_HOST: tcp://167.99.1.1:2376,tcp://167.99.1.2:2376

-If you are in a private network then you can use Docker Socket Proxy which expose docker.sock
+If you are in a private network, then you can use Docker Socket Proxy which exposes docker.sock

-file without the need of TLS.
+file without the need for TLS.
 Dozzle will never try to write to Docker but it will need access to list APIs.
-The following command will start a proxy with minimal access.
+The following command will start a proxy with minimal access:

 docker container run --privileged -e CONTAINERS=1 -e INFO=1 -v /var/run/docker.sock:/var/run/docker.sock -p 2375:2375 tecnativa/docker-socket-proxy